popoff/interactive-css-banner/README.md

 # popoff.github.io

-Just an interactuve banner web page designed for big screens, made with HTML and CSS only (no JavaScript).
+Just a responsive interactive banner demo designed for big screens.
+Made with HTML and CSS flexbox.
+And with no JS.